 Asset Useful life

 Computers, software, and related equipment 5 years

 Office furniture 5 years

+Marine underwater vehicles 5 years

 When the value of an asset exceeds its estimated recoverable amount, its value is immediately reduced to its recoverable amount through recognition of impairment losses.
 Gains and losses on the sale of property, plant. and equipment are calculated by comparing the revenue obtained with the carrying amount and are included in the income statement.